wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 ---
-title: "Layered Architecture"
+title: Layered Architecture
-description: "A Theory of Applications"
+description: A Theory of Applications
 createdAt: 2023-07-31
 updatedAt: 2023-08-09
-categories: ["Computers", "Web Development", "Front-End"]
+categories:
+  - Computers
+  - Web Development
+  - Front-End
-type: 'note'
+type: essay
 ---

 A better name for this page might be *Types of Frontend Systems*.